 There are, in general, no special rules applicable.
-However, some investors, such as German insurance companies, are restricted to a certain extent by regulatory law, when investing in overseas or offshore vehicles, to invest only in certain OECD or EU-based funds.
+However, some investors, such as German insurance companies, are restricted to a certain extent by regulatory law, when investing in overseas or offshore vehicles, to invest only in certain Organisation for Economic Co-operation and Development or EU-based funds.